consciousness-research/experiments/experiment 2  - rotating shapes/README.md

 1. Watch the Youtube video about Dan Dennetts rotating shape example
 2. Inspect the contents of the data and literature folders
 3. Initialize a Jupiter Notebook in the code folder
-4. Share your contributions and get invited for the CORE group on Slack (see below how)
+4. Share your contributions and get invited for the CORE group on Slack (see general README)